-Since measurement started our 36 month used forecasts have averaged -15.1% less than used values across all vehicle ids, and the most recent results show March 2020 36/60 forecasts being -52.9% less than March 2023 36/60 used values (unsurprising given record-breaking increases in used values through 2021).
+Since measurement started our 36-month forecasts have averaged -20.1% less than used values across all vehicle ids (with the average now skewed by recent results).
+The most recent results show April 2020 36/60 forecasts being - 30.1% less than April 2023 36/60 used values.
+Since used value increases peaked at around +40% early in 2022 and values are not expected to fall by anywhere near that (peak YOY deflation now expected to be around -5%), the historic three-year forecasts will continue to track well below used values for a long time to come.